Support For Non-Motor Symptoms In Parkinson’s

 1. What are non-motor symptoms of Parkinson’s?

-These include emotional, cognitive, digestive, and sensory issues that occur alongside or before physical symptoms.
-They can affect mood, sleep, memory, and overall quality of life.
+These may include emotional, cognitive, digestive, and sensory variations that appear alongside or before movement-related symptoms.
+They can influence mood, sleep, and daily engagement.

 2. How can families support loved ones with non-motor symptoms?